 This year, I decided to check it out.
 On the plus side all types of caviar from the most expensive ( beluga, seruga and oserta) to the little jars of red or black fish roe on supermarket shelves, have about the same nutritional profile.
 On the plus side, one tablespoon of caviar has a full days supply of vitamin B12.
-But every animal protein– eggs, chesse, fish, meat and poultry is loaded with B12, so unless you’re a vegan, this is not a key … Continue Reading… →
+But every animal protein– eggs, chesse, fish, meat and poultry is loaded with B12, … Continue Reading… →

 I had already tried the low and medium settings of the Palovia home laser and barely felt them on my skin– and now was ready to go to the max and try the highest setting.
 However, these settings while painless had left raised, red splotches which were still around up to eight hours later.
 The skin also felt a bit tender as if it had been sunburned.

 A friend who knew her way around lasers thought she knew the source of the problem.
 I wasn’t using enough of the gel.
 The instructions said the enclosed bottle of gel was enough for 60 treatments.
 It was not that big a bottle, so I just used a light topping of gel before zapping my arm with the laser.
 I remembered … Continue Reading… →